 Some plants, like carrots and parsnips, are very sensitive to transplantation and need to be sown directly as seed into the prepared bed.
 These are best sown in small groups to fill any vacant spaces.

 Potato seeds are too big to be transplanted and are also sown directly into prepared ground.
 Before that they need to be chitted (exposing them to warmth and light out of direct sunlight with "eyes" pointing upwards).
 Re-purposed egg cartons support them as their new shoots are stimulated and emerge after about 6 weeks ready for planting.

 When transplanting mature seedlings into Ecobeds I use a 50mm hole cutter to accurately place the seedling.
 The extracted soil is returned to the EcoPropagator to replace the soil lost when the jiffy pot is extracted.
 I try to make sure the whole of the root ball is transplanted including some of the compost surrounding the jiffy pot, especially if there are roots penetrating into it.
 The seedling is then watered-in with diluted seaweed extract.
-This ensures the minimum disturbance to the plant's roots, and virtually eliminates transplant shock and wilting.
+This ensures the minimum disturbance to the plant's roots, and eliminates transplant shock and wilting.

 I use a small propagator to grow plants from cuttings.
 The active compost medium and moist humid conditions are ideal, and I have had near 100% success striking cuttings directly into it without needing to use hormone preparations or anything else other than watering them in with dilute seaweed extract.

 When taking cuttings (usually in early spring), I like to cut them about 100mm long (not always possible).
 In any case, they need to be cut just below a leaf node and stripped of leaves other than the top 2 to 4 small fully opened leaves.
 The cutting then need to be inserted to 50% of their length in the compost medium and watered in with dilute seaweed extract.